Jarek23/www.dfinr.com/content/slides/thr-10-repair/index.md

   highlight_style: github
 ---

-# How to Repair a Yamaha THR-10 Guitar Amp
+# Repair a Yamaha THR-10 Guitar Amp

 I broke my guitar amp power plug.
 This is how I fixed it.